Small-molecule Medications with World-class Potential

 Abl Kinases and CNS Diseases

 Abl kinases have been shown to play a critical role in monitoring insults to brain neurons and regulating biological pathways associated with neuroprotection.
-In addition, recent research has demonstrated that Abl kinases are essential checkpoint regulators that play a central role in Parkinson’s disease initiation and progression.
+In addition, recent research has demonstrated that Abl kinases play a central role in Parkinson’s disease initiation and progression.

 The breakthrough cancer treatment, imatinib (Gleevec®), was the first FDA-approved Abl kinase inhibitor.
 Because of the way imatinib is broken down in the body, imatinib’s safety is correlated with dose.